grafana/django-saml2-auth/README.rst

 Donate
 ======

-We accept your donations by clicking the awesome |star| instead of any physical transfer.
+We accept donations, but not in the form of money!
+If you want to support us, make sure to give us a nice, shiny |star|!

 .. |star| image:: https://img.shields.io/github/stars/loadimpact/django-saml2-auth.svg?style=social&label=Star&maxAge=86400